Climate change in Washington: Changing shorelines

 The threat of eroded beaches is not the only problem to face the coastline.
 Global climate change will increase both the intensity of the waves that crash onto Washington's coast line and the height of the waves.
 The combination of higher water levels and more catastrophic waves will cause even higher rates of damage to the coast line.
 These waves will destroy infrastructure that is near the coast including roads, railways, and water treatment systems and will cost the Washington State tax payer untold sums of money to both fix and prepare for.

 Change in the type of land along the shoreline will also change.
 Tidal flats will decrease thus effecting the population of shellfish along with other coastal animals.
 Loss of this land could also lead to the increase of salt marshes and effect the salinity of surrounding areas.
 The economic effects of such land changes would be the decrease in shellfish supply, and a decrease in land value as marshes grow.

 The economic importance of the coast is generally easier to measure than its aesthetic value.
 Waterfront property generates much of the residential tax base for coastal communities.
-Proximity to waterfront adds approximately 28 percent to the value of real estate and can be higher in some areas of Washington.
+Proximity to waterfront adds approximately 28% to the value of real estate and can be higher in some areas of Washington.
 In many cases development proceeds without consideration of long- and short-term shoreline change, particularly erosion.
 Hundreds of millions of dollars of shorefront real estate is at risk due to both chronic, long-term erosion of coastal bluffs and episodic, storm-induced erosion of dunes and barrier beaches as well as worldwide increases in sea level.